cloudflare/cloudflare-docs/content/magic-firewall/how-to/enable-ids.md

 pcx_content_type: how-to
 weight: 5
 meta:
-  title: Enable Intrusion Detection Systems (IDS)
+  title: Enable Intrusion Detection System (IDS)
 ---

-# Enable Intrusion Detection Systems (IDS)
+# Enable Intrusion Detection System (IDS)

 Cloudflare's IDS takes advantage of the threat intelligence powered by our global network and extends the capabilities of the Cloudflare Firewall to monitor and protect your network from malicious actors.